Augmenting Multi-Agent Communication with State Delta Trajectory: Related Work

 A recent attempt to address this issue, CIPHER~\cite{cipher}, replaces natural language tokens with probability-weighted token embeddings during agent communication, showing potential in multi-agent debate settings.
 However, this approach only leverages surface-level token probability distributions from the final output layer, overlooking deeper, more informative, and more valuable hidden representations.

-Another approach~\cite{ramesh2025communicatingactivationslanguagemodel} attempts to directly transfer hidden states between agents, but is restricted to a unidirectional transfer, where hidden states from a text-reading agent are transferred to an output-generating agent.
-It does not support dynamic, interactive exchanges typical in multi-agent systems.
+Another approach~\cite{ramesh2025communicatingactivationslanguagemodel} attempts to directly transfer hidden states between agents.
+In their setup, communication is restricted to a unidirectional transfer, where hidden states from a text-reading agent are passed to an output-generating agent.
+Moreover, in the multi-agent debate setting, their method requires heterogeneous models to provide distinct activations, whereas ours operates with multiple instances of the same model.

 Building upon these insights, our method utilizes the dynamics of hidden states during inference and supports any inter-agent communication.